-In (NG)EN-DC and NE-DC, thehe capabilities of a UE supporting MR-DC are carried by different capability containers.
-Some MR-DC related capabilities are in the MR-DC container e.g. MR-DC band combinations, while other MR-DC related capabilities are contained in the E-UTRA and NR capability containers e.g. feature sets.
+In (NG)EN-DC and NE-DC, the capabilities of a UE supporting MR-DC are carried by different capability containers.
+Some MR-DC related capabilities are in the MR-DC container e.g. MR-DC band combinations, while other MR-DC related capabilities are contained in the E-UTRA and NR capability containers e.g. feature sets as described in TS 38.300 [3].
 The MR-DC capabilities in the MR-DC container need to be visible to both MN and SN, while the capabilities in the E-UTRA and NR containers only need to be visible to the node of the concerned RAT.

 In NR-DC, all NR-DC related capabilities are in the NR capability container and are visible to both MN and SN.